Trick question, do you know—off the top of your head—any P.T. Barnum quotes?

 No amount of paid media is going to turn bad creative into good content.

-Just because creating content in this day and age is so easy, doesn’t mean you should.
+Just because creating content in this day and age is so easy, doesn’t mean you should do it.

 And let’s not even talk about hiring based on price…